ronanamsterdam/satisfactorium/README.md

 ## Why the name satisfactorium?

 Cuz it gives me amounts of satisfation working on it seeing the end result.
-As a devlopers we are constantly limited in ways we think things should be done due to number of reasons.
+As devlopers we are constantly limited in ways we think things should be done due to number of reasons.
 So this is my place to do exactly the way I believe things should be done and imense amounts of happy code and mood comes as a result 😌

 ## 🎓 Gatsby